-Cancer is a group of more than 100 different diseases.
-It can develop almost anywhere in the body.
+Cancer can develop almost anywhere in the body.

 - Breast Cancer